 People working on the ground have the best view of the ground and will know what the issues are.
-A good communication strategy will include a process of two way communication where people on the ground have the ability to feed back up the hierarchy so their ideas are heard and if warranted acted upon.
+A good communication strategy will include a process of two-way communication where people on the ground can feed back up the hierarchy so their ideas are heard and if warranted acted upon.

 So, the challenge for organisations is simple - don't grow flowers that need to be out in the open to prosper as you would mushrooms.